dj-1995sompura/Restart-React/README.md

 # Restart-React
-This is final frame to achieve my goal.
+This is final frame to achieve my goal. test only.